OBenner/data-engineering-interview-questions/dwha.md

 [Table of Contents](#Data-Warehousing-Architecture)

 ## Compare Etl and Manual Development.
-ETL - The process of extracting data from multiple sources.(ex. flat files, XML, COBOL, SAP etc) is more simpler with the help of tools.
+ETL - The process of extracting data from multiple sources.(ex. flat files, XML, COBOL, SAP etc) is simpler with the help of tools.
 Manual - Loading the data other than flat files and oracle table need more effort.
 ETL - High and clear visibility of logic.
 Manual - complex and not so user friendly visibility of logic.